--View the video below of BluntXLs riders destroying a Vail powder day.
+-View the video below of a pair of BluntXLs riders destroying a Park City powder day.

 Why is rocker so awesome?
 What does it do for you?

 Rocker offers increased float in powder! – With rocker, your tips will float up in powder and crud.
 The feel is smooth and just like when you surf, wakeboard or waterski, rocker helps you to stay buoyant and on top of the snow.
 You’re able to maintain a more balanced riding stance which saves energy and improves your reaction time.

 Rocker is more maneuverable –

 Rocker brings the tip and tail up and off the snow, shortening the contact length of the edges and making turns easier.
 Your ride becomes more nimble and maneuverable, allowing your to pivot and “slarve” without catching edges.
 You can slash the snow, slide sideways to scrub speed, smear and butter turns.
 The increased mobility works great when you are in the trees or tight chutes.

 With rocker technology your skiboards are pre-pressed which makes riding presses in the park easier.
 The less-catchy nature of a rockered skiboards allows you to initiate your spins early and gives you greater ability to recover from off-axis landings and under-spun airs.

 Who should/can ride rockered skiboards?

 Everyone can ride rockered skiboards and have fun.
 That’s the beautiful thing about rocker technology.
 You can be a beginner or advanced rider, young or old, and benefit from riding rocker skiboards.
 Rocker is an easier and more fun ride.